Mohammad Yousef Kargar: Attack in January 2015

 Kargar was stabbed near his residence in Kabul on 10 January 2015.
 He sustained a head injury and a knife wound in his back.

 Allegations of corruption

-Some Afghan national players claimed that Yousef Kargar fixing two matches during an international tournament in Malaysia on 2008.
-Since become the President of the Afghanistan Football Federation in 2019, he was accused of corruption, match fixing, embezzling and misappropriating the AFF fund.
+Some Afghan national players claimed that Yousef Kargar fixed two matches during an international tournament in Malaysia in 2008.
+After becoming the President of the Afghanistan Football Federation (AFF) in 2019, he was accused of corruption, match fixing, embezzling and misappropriating the AFF fund.
 21 players refused to play for the national team during 2026 World Cup Qualifiers in early 2024 over criticisms against Kargar's administration and corruption in the AFF.
 Attack Energy SC was dissolved in protest over perceived match fixing in the 2024–25 Afghanistan Champions League and failure of the AFF to investigate that issue properly.
 There is growing concern that the AFF under Kargar was controlled by the de facto Taliban government and Kargar himself was cooperated and pledged allegiance to the Taliban government.